Skip to article frontmatterSkip to article content

 print(" • Forward pass: Model makes predictions")

-print(" • Backward pass: Calculate gradients (how to improve)")
+print(" • Backward pass: Calculate gradients")

-print(" • Optimizer step: Actually update the weights")
+print(" • Optimizer step: Update the weights")

 print(" • Gradient accumulation: Simulate bigger batches")